ErdagEge/book-tracker-app/README.md

 ## 📄 License

-This project is licensed under the **MIT License** — feel free to use, modify, and distribute it.
+This project is licensed under the **MIT License**.
+Feel free to use, modify, and distribute it.

 ---